August 3, 2017

-Dr. Dan W. Pulsipher, of Access Healthcare, is involved with an exciting ECOSPOR III research study for adult patients who have a documented history of three or more episodes of Clostridium difficile infection (recurrent CDI) in the previous nine months.
+Dr. Dan W. Pulsipher, of Access Health Care, is involved with an exciting ECOSPOR III research study for adult patients who have a documented history of three or more episodes of Clostridium difficile infection (recurrent CDI) in the previous nine months.
 This is a study using an innovative investigational Ecobiotic® drug that helps to reduce recurrent infection by repairing the ecology of the microbiome community.

 The leading risk factor for CDI is a prior history of taking antibiotics, which decrease the diversity of the microbiome making the patient vulnerable to infection with the spores of C. difficile.
-Although targeted antibiotics against Clostridium difficile kill the toxin-producing vegetative forms, one out of four patients with primary CDI do not sustain a durable clinical response because:
+Although targeted antibiotics against Clostridium difficile kill the toxin-producing vegetative forms, one out of four patients with primary CDI does not sustain a durable clinical response because:

 o Antibiotics do not kill the dormant spores